voicerepublic/vr-streambox/README.md

   * `dd bs=4m if=2016-03-18-raspbian-jessie.img of=/dev/rdisk2`
   * please note that you should use rdisk and not disk to address the device, this improves read/write performance considerably
   * also, note that the `m` in `bs=4m` needs to be lowercase in OSX
+  * even better is installing gnuutils and using gnu's dd which behaves exactly the same as on Linux (except for the device name).

 This will take a while.
 (It takes almost 5 minutes on my machine.)
 You can use `time` to find out how long exactly.
 Or append `&& aplay